vanruesc/spatial-controls/.github/CONTRIBUTING.md

 ## Pull Request Process :sparkles:

 When contributing to this repository, please first discuss the change you wish to make with the owners of this repository via the issue tracker.
 A proposed change should be focused and concise.
+Please adhere to the following guideline:

-Do not include generated build files in your commits.
+__Do not include generated build files in your commits.__

-1. Create a feature branch.
+1. Create a feature branch based on the `dev` branch.
 2. Implement your patch or feature on that branch.
+3. Lint and test your changes.
 Maintain the existing coding style.
-3. Lint and test your changes.
 3. Add unit tests for any new or changed functionality.
-3. Navigate to your fork on Github, select your feature branch and create a new Pull Request.
+3. Navigate to your fork on Github, select your feature branch and create a new Pull Request targeting the `dev` branch.
 4. Once your PR has been merged, you can safely remove your feature-branch.